Wyind/aether/README.md

 ### Windows

 1. **Install Rust**: Download and run the installer from [rustup.rs](https://rustup.rs/).

+2. **Install Cmake**: This is needed for building, and will need to be installed, as there are no prebuilt binaries.

-2. **Clone & Build**:
+3. **Clone & Build**:
    ```powershell
    git clone https://github.com/wyind/aether.git
    cd aether
    make install
    ```
-   This will build the binary, move it to `~/.local/bin`, and create a Start Menu shortcut automatically.
+   This will build the binary, and create a Start Menu shortcut automatically.

 ### Requirements